 That table is why 'are certifications worth it?' cannot have one answer.
 In support, networking, cloud, and security samples, some credential language appeared alongside practical tools.
 In software, the sample was dominated by languages, frameworks, cloud tooling, and development practices.
 The cert value depends on what the target role actually asks you to prove.

-What we can say about previous-year and future demand
+What we can say about year-over-year and future demand

-The honest answer is that RoleMath is not trend-ready yet.
-The current public ATS panel is useful for current wording, but it cannot support previous-year movement or future prediction claims.
+The honest answer is that RoleMath does not have enough comparable samples yet.
+The current small dated sample of public job postings is useful for current wording, but it cannot support year-over-year movement or future prediction claims.

 | Demand question | Current status | Why |